snackk/esp8266-home-automation/README.md

 ### <a name="ota"></a> OTA

-It's possible to do OTA (Over The Air updates) instead of flashing the code on the Arduiono IDE.
+It's possible to do OTA (Over The Air updates), instead of flashing the code on the Arduino IDE.

 ### <a name="spiffs"></a> SPIFFS